 Age can also play a factor in vaccine efficacy because your immune system tends to become weaker as you age.
 A high-dose influenza shot is available for people 65 and older.
 The higher dose is aimed at providing a better immune response and therefore better protection within this age group.

-The CDC also recommends that some children between the ages of 6 months and 8 years receive two doses of the influenza vaccine in order to have sufficient protection.
+The CDC also that some children between the ages of 6 months and 8 years receive two doses of the influenza vaccine in order to have sufficient protection.

 Everyone over 6 months of age should receive the flu shot each year.